 Hold the Flag Up: Optional - at this point, each person in the audience or participating in the ceremony may state what the Flag means to them.

 Sing: Another appropriate song may be sung (optional)

 Procedure for Flag Burning: (a pair of scissors should be on hand)

 Then either cut or tear the position of the blue containing the stars from the flag.
-Have one person hold the blue in her arms until the end of the ceremony because the blue and stars is the last part of the flag to be burned.
+Have one person hold the blue in her arms until the end of the ceremony because the blue and stars are the last part of the flag to be burned.
 Now tear one stripe off at a time. burn it in the fire by laying it across the flames; not in a lump.
 Burn each stripe thoroughly before tearing off the next stripe to be burned.
-After all the stripes have been burned, one at a time, then the blue and stars is ready to be burned.
-BEFORE the blue and stars is spread across the fire, the blue portion should be KISSED for respect by the person holding the blue throughout the ceremony.
+After all the stripes have been burned, one at a time, then the blue and stars are ready to be burned.
+BEFORE the blue and stars are spread across the fire, the blue portion should be KISSED for respect by the person holding the blue throughout the ceremony.

 The portion is then laid, as a whole piece and not torn in any way, across the fire and all is quiet until the last speck of blue turns to ash.

-End of the ceremony should be followed by a silent dismissal.
+The end of the ceremony should be followed by a silent dismissal.

 If the flag to be burned is small or there is more than one flag to be burned at a time, the flag may (but not necessarily advised unless due to lack of time) be laid as a whole unit across the fire.
 This can be done also if the first flag is torn and burned as describe above, and another laid across the first one at a time.